 I talked to friends that owned different telephotos and read everything that I could find online before rolling the dice on the Sigma 150-600mm Contemporary.
 I say that I gambled because I had no real scientific evidence to convince me which of the options would be a good choice for my circumstances.
 The Sigma 150-600mm Contemporary is very light, has great range and is affordable.
 Those key features were the only facts that I had to make the purchase.
 I figured that in the worst case I would dump it on online if it did not work out.

-I still have the lens, and I love it!
+This post was updated with fresh links on Feb, 6, 2018, 459 days since the original review.
+I still have the lens, and I still love it!

 Field Testing the Sigma 150-600mm Contemporary